AhmedMoAli/pet/README.md

 # Getting Started

-This is a simple Spring Boot application with that reads representatives and companies from different system and create opportunities based on these information.
+This is a simple Spring Boot application that reads representatives and companies from different system and create opportunities based on these information.

 # Installation